webix-hub/gitbook-webix-jet/chapter3.md

 ## Multi-language support

 You can easily localize your application by using a special plugin.
-All you need to enable localization is to include the *locale.js* file into the app.js and add the *app.use(locale)* line in the configuration:
+All you need is to include the *locale.js* file into the app.js and add the *app.use(locale)* line in the configuration:

 ```js
 // app.js